 Viridian Therapeutics to Participate in Guggenheim 4th Annual Neuro/Immunology Conference on November 15th

-/EIN News/ -- WALTHAM, Mass., Nov.
-08, 2022 (GLOBE NEWSWIRE) -- Viridian Therapeutics, Inc. (NASDAQ: VRDN), a biotechnology company advancing new treatments for patients suffering from serious diseases underserved by current therapies, today announced that management will participate in the Guggenheim 4th Annual Neuro/Immunology Conference on Tuesday, November 15, 2022.
+WALTHAM, Mass., Nov.
+08, 2022 (GLOBE NEWSWIRE) -- Viridian Therapeutics, Inc. VRDN, a biotechnology company advancing new treatments for patients suffering from serious diseases underserved by current therapies, today announced that management will participate in the Guggenheim 4th Annual Neuro/Immunology Conference on Tuesday, November 15, 2022.

 Guggenheim 4th Annual Neuro/Immunology Conference